NicOudart/PyBWE/README.md

 If the BWE can be applied to any radar signals, it has been extensively applied to planetary radar sounders.
 Radar sounders unlocked a 3rd dimension in planetary studies, allowing scientists to discover the widely unknown subsurface of the Moon, Mars, Titan and soon Venus and Jupiter's moons.
-The development of space instruments being very constrained, the BWE is a mean to get as much information on the subsurface structure and composition from a given radar instrument.
+The development of space instruments being highly constrained, the BWE is a mean to get as much information on the subsurface structure and composition from a given radar instrument.

 Here is a non-exhaustive list of successful BWE applications in planetary science: